 Before the Danish Refugee Council’s Community Floods Resilience Programme (COFREP) was started in Kakuma, Mariam had to wait for a monthly ration which rarely provided the required amount needed to feed her whole family.
-The DRC-led initiative, is run in partnership with LOKADO and Norwegian Refugee Council, and has received funding from the Global Resilience Partnership.
+The DRC-led initiative is run in partnership with LOKADO and Norwegian Refugee Council and has received funding from the Global Resilience Partnership.

 Responding to the challenge

-Kakuma is situated in Turkana, which as one of Kenya’s largest counties, home to around 855,399 residents over a land mass of 77,000 km2.
+Kakuma is situated in Turkana which, as one of Kenya’s largest counties, is home to around 855,399 residents over a land mass of 77,000 km2.
 The entire country ranges in condition from semi-arid to very arid, and due to a combination of recurrent bouts of flooding and droughts, coupled with a weak economy, many living in Turkana live in acute poverty and hunger.
 In Kakuma, food shortage is a regular worry and funding levels for food distribution have been reduced over the years.
 The Kenyan government’s attempts at resolving food insecurity through piecemeal food distribution is only successful as a temporary patch to a large-scale challenge.